jdpark7/uni-chatbot/university-data/curriculum.md

 g.
 College Preparatory Elective .
 1 year required
 One year (two semesters), in addition to those required in "a-f" above, chosen from the following areas: visual and performing arts (non-introductory level courses), history, social science, English, advanced mathematics, laboratory science and a language other than English (a third year in the language used for the "e" requirement or two years of another language).

-Note: A-G Courses taken at OCSA are indicated on the student°Øs transcript with a lowercase °Æp°Ø.
+Note: A-G Courses taken at OCSA are indicated on the student‚Äôs transcript with a lowercase ‚Äòp‚Äô.

-2. Earn a grade point average (GPA) of 3.0 or better (3.4 if you°Øre a nonresident) in these courses with no grade lower than a C.
+2. Earn a grade point average (GPA) of 3.0 or better (3.4 if you‚Äôre a nonresident) in these courses with no grade lower than a C.

 Eligibility in the Local Context
 Eligibility in the Local Context (ELC) is a program by which the University of California identifies top-performing California high school students.
 Unlike the broader statewide eligibility pathway, which seeks to recognize top students from throughout the state, ELC draws qualified students from among the top 9 percent of each participating high school.

 To be designated as ELC, a student must have attended an eligible, participating California high school, satisfactorily completed a specific pattern of 11 UC-approved courses prior to the start of senior year, and have a UC-calculated GPA that meets or exceeds the top 9 percent GPA benchmark established by UC for their school.
-The 11 courses include: 1 year of history/social science, 2 years of English, 2 years of mathematics, 1 year of laboratory science, 1 year of language other than English and 4 year-long college prep elective classes chosen among the other °∞a-g°± subject requirements.
+The 11 courses include: 1 year of history/social science, 2 years of English, 2 years of mathematics, 1 year of laboratory science, 1 year of language other than English and 4 year-long college prep elective classes chosen among the other ‚Äúa-g‚Äù subject requirements.